 First Media Topic

-This article was published on 3/24/08 in the Honolulu Star Advertiser.
-The title is More Blasts Possible As Volcano Spews Gas.
+This article was published on 8/25/04 in the Honolulu Advertiser.
+The title is Study says 'hot spot' that created Island chain drifted.

-In class, we learned (1) that the magma that forms the Hawaiian Islands is generated in the mantle.
-(2) The mantle is part of the density structure of Earth, which consists of three layers: the crust, the mantle, and the core.
-(3) The crust is on the outside and the core is on the inside.
-(4) Early in the history of Earth, it segregated by density.
-(5) The more dense elements sank to the core, and the least dense elements rose to the crust.
+The magma that forms the Hawaiian Islands is generated in the mantle.
+The mantle is part of the density structure of Earth, which consists of three layers: the crust, the mantle, and the core.
+The crust is on the outside and the core is on the inside.
+Early in the history of Earth, it segregated by density.
+The more dense elements sank to the core, and the least dense elements rose to the crust.
 This segregation resulted in compositional differences.
 Therefore each layer has a different average composition.
 The crust is mostly Al silicate, whereas the mantle is mostly Fe, Mg silicate, and the core is mostly Fe.